-There are several approaches to set rates under the PPS, depending on the type of service: fee schedule rates, cost-based rates, payment for vendor goods and services, and participant-directed service rates.
-The rate setting methods described below apply to both in-state and out-of-state providers as allowed in provider qualifications for each waiver service.
-For the purposes of this waiver, vendor goods and services refers to payment for the completion of a task or delivery of an item.
+There are several approaches to set rates under the PPS, depending on the type of service: fee schedule rates, cost-based rates, payment for vendor goods & services, & participant-directed service rates.
+The rate setting methods described below apply to both in & out-of-state providers as allowed in provider qualifications for each waiver service.
+Vendor goods & services refers to payment for the completion of a task or delivery of an item.

-1. Medical Assistance (MA) Fee Schedule: Services are identified by ODP for placement on the fee schedule prior to July 1 of each year.
+1. Medical Assistance (MA) Fee Schedule: Services are identified by ODP for placement on the fee schedule prior to 7/1 of each year.
 MA Fee Schedule rates are developed using a market-based approach.
-This process includes a review of the service definitions and a determination of allowable cost components which reflect costs that are reasonable, necessary and related to the delivery of the service, as defined in Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (OMB Circular Uniform Guidance, 12/26/14).
-The Department establishes the fee schedule rates to fund services at a level sufficient to ensure access, encourage provider participation and promote provider choice, while at the same time ensuring cost effectiveness and fiscal accountability.
+This process includes a review of the service definitions & a determination of allowable cost components which reflect costs that are reasonable, necessary & related to the delivery of the service, as defined in Uniform Administrative Requirements, Cost Principles, & Audit Requirements for Federal Awards (OMB Circular Uniform Guidance, 12/26/14).
+The Department establishes the fee schedule rates to fund services at a level sufficient to ensure access, encourage provider participation & promote provider choice, & ensuring cost effectiveness & fiscal accountability.
 The fee schedule rates represent the maximum rates that the Department will pay for each service.
 In developing MA fee schedule rates, the following occurs:

-ODP evaluates and uses various independent data sources such as a Pennsylvania-specific compensation study and data from prior approved cost reports, as applicable, and considers the expected expenses for the delivery of the services for the major allowable cost categories listed below:
+ODP evaluates & uses various independent data sources such as a Pennsylvania-specific compensation study & data from prior approved cost reports, as applicable, & considers the expected expenses for the delivery of the services for the major allowable cost categories listed below:

 - Support needs of the participants

 - Staff wages

 - Staff-related expenses

 - Productivity

 - Occupancy

 - Program expenses and administration-related expenses

-- A review of approved service definitions and determinations made about cost components that reflect costs necessary and related to the delivery of each service
+- A review of approved service definitions & determinations made about cost components that reflect costs necessary and related to the delivery of each service

-- A review of the cost of implementing Federal, State and local statutes, regulations and ordinances.
+- A review of the cost of implementing Federal, State and local statutes, regulations & ordinances.